Micro-Organisms

 The Anaerobes:

 The collected aerobic bacteria and heavier solids in the sewage are directed into anaerobic (no air) digestors where trillions of anaerobic bacteria live, The anaerobes eat the aerobic bacteria and the heavier solids in the mixture and produce methane as a by-product.
 The methane is then burned to produce electricity.
-The mixture is dewatered to create an inert organic mass called biosolids, which is then trucked offsite and is used to enhance compost mixtures for ag crops in the Central Valley.
+The mixture is dewatered to create an inert organic mass called biosolids, which is then trucked offsite and is used to enhance compost mixtures for agriculture crops in the Central Valley.

 Learn more about water treatment processes: to read more on these processes.